abeasock/Getting-and-Cleaning-Data_Coursera/README.md

 **Johns Hopkins University on Coursera**
 **December 2015**

-My project for this course can be viewed in the the folder "Course_Project" located within this folder.
+My project for this course can be viewed in the folder "Course_Project" located within this folder.

 ---------------------------------------------------------------------------------------------------------------------------------------